Wen-ChuangChou/sentiment_analysis/README.md

 ## Data
 The data used for fine-tuning and testing the Llama3 model to recognize emotions in tweets was obtained from the Massive Text Embedding Benchmark (MTEB) database.
 These tweets are labeled with three different sentiments: positive, neutral, and negative.
 The database can be downloaded from the Hugging Face datasets under the name "mteb/tweet_sentiment_extraction."
+There are 27,481 pairs of sentences in the training set and 3,534 in the test set.

+## Results
+Accuracy: 63.41% to 80.56%